 2.3.
 H₂S Removal test in biogas

 The process of hydrogen sulfide (H₂S) removal by activated carbon relies on the principle of adsorption.
 The biogas is introduced into a filter containing 20 g of activated carbon, where H₂S molecules are trapped in the pores of the charcoal due to the attractive forces between the H₂S molecules and the active sites on the carbon.
 The concentration of H₂S is measured at both the inlet and outlet of the filtration column using a portable biogas detector.
 Throughout the test, the biogas flow rate was maintained constant at a value of 0.146 m³/min, or 0.00244 m³/s.
-Figure 1 below shows the setup used for the adsorption test.
+Figure 1 shows the setup used for the adsorption test.

 The removal efficiency (RE) of H₂S was calculated using the following equation (4):